KiarieLinus/CountriesApp/README.md

 ## Challenges

-- Designing the DTO model: This took too much time since a nnumber of the elements are nullable and the JSON is quite large.
+- Designing the DTO model: This took too much time since a number of the elements are nullable and the JSON is quite large.
 A bit of debugging did the trick